BI-Beacon/docs/docs/api.rst

     https://bi-beacon.com

-    And, of course, support the project by getting your own Beacon in the web shop!
+    Want to get one for your company?
+Visit the web shop, available here:

     https://bi-beacon.se